-Matt is a Music Supervisor, specialising in source music research and copyright clearance.
-His career spans 24 years, with his most recent projects being “I May Destroy You” “Four Kids and It”,”The Trial of Christine Keeler’, “The End Of The F**king World” and “Sex Education”.
+Matt is a Music Supervisor, specializing in source music research and copyright clearance.
+His career spans 25 years, with his most recent projects including “This Is Going To Hurt”, “After Life”, “Sex Education”, ‘Hacks”, “I May Destroy You”, and “The End Of The F**king World”.

-The former was scored by Blur guitarist Graham Coxon, and featured songs by Janis Ian, Hank Williams, Francoise Hardy, Shuggie Otis and Fleetwood Mac, as well a host of unknown doo-wop gems.
+“The End Of The F**king World” was scored by Blur guitarist Graham Coxon, and featured songs by Janis Ian, Hank Williams, Francoise Hardy, Shuggie Otis and Fleetwood Mac, as well a host of unknown doo-wop gems.
 The soundtrack has been universally praised and singled out as a highlight of the show.
-The Hollywood Reporter’s Billboard Top TV Chart for January 2018 featured four songs from the show in it’s Top 10.
+The Hollywood Reporter’s Billboard Top TV Chart for January 2018 featured four songs from the show in its Top 10.

-Matt joined Air-Edel as receptionist in 1996, and was quickly recognised as something of an anorak / musical know-all.
+Matt joined Air-Edel as receptionist in 1996 and was quickly recognised as something of an anorak / musical know-all.
 He cut his creative teeth sourcing music for commercials, such as Jonathan Glazer’s “Guinness – Swimblack” campaign, and during this time he began cultivating relationships with key members of the music industry.
-He moved into feature films, and has garnered a reputation for being a canny negotiator, as well as having an encyclopaedic knowledge of the history of popular music.
+He moved into feature films and has garnered a reputation for being a canny negotiator, as well as having an encyclopaedic knowledge of the history of popular music.

 Apart from winning the Emmy, he considers one of the high points of his career to be “Harry Potter & The Goblet of Fire”, for which he put together a wizarding rock group consisting of Jarvis Cocker from Pulp, and Jonny Greenwood and Philip Selway from Radiohead.
 He’s also very quietly proud of being the man responsible for putting Nick Cave’s “O Children” in a Harry Potter film.